 4. Decide how far you’re able to travel to see your clinician

 This one can be hard to remember when you’re just starting out, but unless you have no choice you’re probably not going to want to travel an hour each way to see your therapist for 45–60 minutes.
 You don’t want to set up your treatment to fail, so be realistic with yourself, knowing that you’re going to be making the same trip, back and forth, every week for an extended period of time.
 This also depends on the type(s) of transportation available to you.
 And the more specialized your needs, the farther you might need to go.

 5. Figure out how much you’re able to pay

-Unfortunately, mental health treatment is really expensive.
+Unfortunately, many forms of mental health treatment are really expensive.
 And it usually gets more expensive with each layer of additional training.
 This also varies by location and demand, but many psychiatrists charge at least $400 per hour.
-Insurance coverage (see #7 below) can also make the cost less overwhelming, but you’ll typically still be paying at least a portion out of pocket.
+Insurance coverage (see #7 below) can make the cost less overwhelming, but you’ll typically still be paying at least a portion out of pocket.

-Therapists are usually a good amount cheaper than psychiatrists, but you’ll probably see them more often, and for longer appointments.
-So you still end up feeling like you’re paying a lawyer or something.
-And any kind of specialization tends to make things pricier.
-Unfortunately, whenever the supply is lower, the price goes up; there are fewer people trained in ERP, for example, so their appointment books tend to be jammed and they can charge a lot.
+Specialization tends to make things pricier.
+Unfortunately, whenever the supply of therapists is lower, the price goes up; there are fewer people trained in ERP, for example, so their appointment books tend to be jammed and they can charge a lot.